DETERMINERS

 preposition + article + noun

-In this post, we are looking for more advanced uses of the ‘preposition + article + noun phrase‘ structure.
-For example: My life has been extraordinarily blessed with marriage and children and certainly interesting work to do, whether it be at the University of Sydney Law School, where I served a term as dean, or now as I sit on the United Nations Committee on the Rights of Persons with Disabilities, in Geneva.
-TED On the whole, a more efficient ship is a quieter ship.
-TED A search in iWeb corpus for: _I _A _NN 1 AT THE END 1115284 2 IN THE WORLD 1112517 3 …
+In this post, we are looking at more advanced uses of the ‘preposition + article + noun phrase‘ structure.
+For example: I just came on the spur of the moment. listen I was just in the mood for a little conversation.
+Even Money My life has been extraordinarily blessed with marriage and children and certainly interesting work to do, whether it be at the University of Sydney Law School, where I served a term as dean, or now as I sit on the United Nations Committee on the Rights of Persons with Disabilities, in Geneva.
+TED Someone‘s in a mood. listen Your mother will be over the

 preposition + article + noun Read More »

-AT + possessive determiner + NOUN
+preposition + possessive determiner + noun

 A search in the iWeb corpus for: at _APPGE _NN 1 AT HIS HOME 25665 *Although this is basic grammar, it often reports the locations of crimes such as murder.
-For example: A man has been shot dead at his home in Sydney’s eastern suburbs last night. listen 2 AT YOUR FINGERTIPS 24481 C2 What’s it like to have such power at your fingertips? listen 3 AT YOUR DISPOSAL 17599 …
+For example: A man has been shot dead at his home in Sydney’s eastern suburbs last night. listen 2 AT YOUR FINGERTIPS 24481 C2 What’s it like to have such power at your fingertips? listen 3 AT YOUR DISPOSAL 17599

 ALL ABOUT + noun phrase